wp-plugins/wp-secure-image/readme.txt

 **Other modules**

-Secure Image is specially designed to display encrypted images on all computers.
+Secure Image was specially designed to display encrypted images on web pages for all computers.
+A most versatile yet sophisticated [image protection](http://www.artistscope.com/protect-images.asp) solution that anyone can use.

-* The Secure Image converter is available as Windows desktop software.
+* The [Secure Image converter](http://www.artistscope.com/secure_image_protection_gui.asp) is available as Windows desktop software.
-* Converter operable by Command-line on Windows computers and servers.
+* Converter can be [run by Command-line](http://www.artistscope.com/secure_image_protection_cmd.asp) on Windows computers and servers.
-* Custom DLLs are available to interface CMD version with web scripts.
+* Custom DLLs are available to [interface command-line with web page scripts](http://www.artistscope.com/encrypt_image_uploads.asp).

 **Alternatives**

-While Secure Image provides the most sophisticated image encryption with domain lock, it cannot provide protection from Print Screen or screen capture.
-However other solutions are available from ArtistScope that do provide such protection from all copy including capture, such as [CopySafe Web]( http://www.artistscope.com/copysafe_web_protection.asp) which is specially designed for images, [CopySafe PDF Protector](http://www.artistscope.com/copysafe_pdf_protection.asp) which is specially designed for PDF documents and [ArtistScope Secure Video](http://www.artistscope.com/secure_video_protection.asp) which is specially designed for video file.
+While Secure Image provides the most sophisticated image encryption with domain lock, it cannot provide [protection from Print Screen or screen capture](http://www.artistscope.com/prevent-screen-capture.asp).
+However other solutions are available from ArtistScope that do provide such protection from all copy including capture, such as [CopySafe Web Protection]( http://www.artistscope.com/copysafe_web_protection.asp) which is specially designed for images, [CopySafe PDF Protector](http://www.artistscope.com/copysafe_pdf_protection.asp) which is specially designed for PDF documents and [ArtistScope Secure Video](http://www.artistscope.com/secure_video_protection.asp) which is specially designed for video file.
 For online viewing only, the [ArtistScope Site Protection System (ASPS)](http://www.artistscope.com/artis-secure-web-reader.asp) uses a secure web browser that is properly designed to protect web media rather than expose it.
 Each of these solutions have WordPress plugins or widgets available for easy integration into your WordPress project.